BUTANE-Smart-Chain/Butane-docs/docs/develop/mainnet.md

 ## Community

-Make yourself heard in the Evmos community and explain what value your dApp provides.
+Make yourself heard in the Butane community and explain what value your dApp provides.
 An essential part of building a dApp is getting in touch with the community to showcase how they can take ownership or start contributing to your project.
 This will not only help your dApp's visibility but might result in a new community of users, that want to improve your dApp.

-Head over to the [Evmos Discord](https://discord.gg/evmos) channel get in touch with the community and contributors and showcase your dApp on one of the next community calls.
-We also have a [Telegram group](https://t.me/EvmosBuilders) for our builders.
+Head over to the [Butane Discord](https://discord.gg/zk4t92b9MX) channel get in touch with the community and contributors and showcase your dApp on one of the next community calls.
+We also have a [Telegram group](https://t.me/butanechain) for our builders.